nicklansley/nick-stable-diffusion/README.md

 [wsl2]
 memory=60GB
 </pre>
-4. Read docker-compose.yml and adjust the two volumes to your needs - On my S: hard drive I have created a folder 'nick-stable-diffusion-data' and then created three empty sub-folders: cache, model and library.
+4. Read docker-compose.yml and adjust the two volumes to your needs - On my S: hard drive I have created a folder 'nick-stable-diffusion-data' and then created three empty sub-folders: 'cache', 'model' and 'library'.
 Docker will connect these physical locations to the internal volumes of the containers.
 <pre>
 volumes: